-In Berlin, Athens, Rome, Paris and Brussels, participants in the European Values Leadership Course will explore the significance of Europe’s fundamental values – besides solidarity, these are freedom, democracy, equality, the rule of law, and human rights.
+In Berlin, Athens, Rome, Paris, Warsaw and Brussels, participants in the European Values Leadership Course will explore the significance of Europe’s fundamental values – besides solidarity, these are freedom, democracy, equality, the rule of law, and human rights.
 The aim is to ensure that all participants ultimately reflect on these values, and on the way these values influence their own actions in both the personal and professional spheres.
 Will these fundamental values remain remote abstractions or will the individual actors, inspired by this new Comenius course, embrace them as personal guiding precepts, and achieve an active, distinctive ‘European leadership’.

 This and other questions, which relate to power and leadership, to identity and loyalty, affect every European.
 It becomes unavoidable to reflect on how you see yourself in relation to Europe and the European Union, and how we can responsibly and effectively contribute to their future progress and development.
 Do you have a sense of yourself as Homo Europaeus?